AnalyticsAutomated/analytics_automated/docs/installation.rst

 ==================

 This guide will take you through setting up A_A in development mode.
-Analytics automated is a Django application and has a couple of required dependencies
+Analytics automated is a Django application and has a couple of required dependencies.
+You may wish to check the Development Installation instructions which may provide more clarifying details if needed.

 * Python3
 * postgreSQL